matthewrobertson/matthewrobertson.github.com/source/_posts/2013-02-15-introducing-ress.markdown

 The idea for this style of client-side redirection (and much of the implementation) was adapted from the [devicejs library](https://github.com/borismus/device.js) by Boris Smus.

-### 3. Server-side progressive enhancement:
+### 3. Server-side component optimization:

-When RESS detects that a request is coming in to one of the alternate versions of your application (via the subdomain), it prepends a path to the list of view paths available for the controller handling the request.
+When a request comes in to your application via one of the alternate version's subdomains, RESS prepends a path to the list of view paths available for the controller handling that request.
 Any templates, partials or layouts available in the prepended view path take precedence over those in `app/views`.
 This allows you to overload individual templates for any version of your site.

 For example, if you wanted to customize the signup form for the `mobile` version of your app, you would simply need to create a new partial called `app/mobile_views/users/new.html.erb` with custom markup.
 If you do not provide a mobile template, Rails will fall back to `app/views`, as normal.

-For smaller tweaks, RESS creates view helpers and controller methods for detecting which version of the app the request has come into. eg:
+For smaller tweaks, RESS creates view helpers and controller methods for detecting which alternate version of the app has been requested. eg:

 ```erb
 <% if mobile_request? %>